Crafting Platforms' Book

 Patterns and Anti-Patterns

-When designing your platform’s boundaries, keep these common traps and best practices in mind.
+When designing your platform’s segmentation model, keep these strategic traps and best practices in mind.

 Anti-Pattern: Billing-Driven Hierarchy

-Structuring your cloud organization to match cost centers rather than security and isolation needs.
+Structuring your segmentation model to match corporate cost centers rather than security and isolation needs.
 This creates weak boundaries where you need strong ones (between environments handling different data classifications) and strong boundaries where you don’t (between cost centers that share the same security posture).
-Cost attribution should be handled through tags and labels as a metadata overlay, not through structural hierarchy.
+Cost attribution is a metadata overlay (tags/labels), not a structural dimension.

 Pattern: Bridge Isolation Model